dyhes/zulip/docs/production/upgrade-or-modify.md

 The exception to this rule is when we ask or encourage a user to apply a change to their production system to help verify the fix resolves the issue for them.
-You can expect the Zulip community to be responsive in debugging any problems caused by a patch we asked you to apply.
+You can expect the Aloha community to be responsive in debugging any problems caused by a patch we asked you to apply.

 Also, consider asking whether a small fix that is important to you can be added to the current stable release branch (E.g. `2.1.x`).
-In addition to scheduling that change for Zulip's next bug fix release, we support changes in stable release branches as though they were released.
+In addition to scheduling that change for Aloha's next bug fix release, we support changes in stable release branches as though they were released.

 ### Upgrading to `main`

-Many Zulip servers (including chat.zulip.org and zulip.com) upgrade to `main` on a regular basis to get the latest features.
+Many Aloha servers (including chat.zulip.org and zulip.com) upgrade to `main` on a regular basis to get the latest features.
 Before doing so, it's important to understand how to happily run a server based on `main`.